Sensory Support Team - Vision

-Advice focuses on support for parents and carers, independence, access to the curriculum/books and materials, helpful technology, getting around safely (mobility), self-help skills and improving the environment.
+We provide information, advice and support regarding educational management and all aspects of vision.
+Advice focuses on support for parents and carers, independence, access to the curriculum/books and materials, helpful technology, getting around safely (mobility), self help skills and improving the environment.

 We offer visual awareness training to school staff and training in relation to individual pupils’ needs.
 We encourage families to attend activities and events where children and young people have the opportunity to meet others with sight loss.

 Where service is located and the areas it covers